turboapps/docs/reference/command_line/run.md

 #### Port Mapping

 All network operations (opening/closing ports, for example) are passed through to the local machine when running in the host network context.
 To remap container ports to other ports on the local machine, use the `--route-add` flag.
 This flag also works when running in a virtualized network environment (by specifying the `--network` flag).
-Specific protocols (tcp or udp) can be mapped by specifying a `/[protocol]` after the mapping.
-If no protocol is specified, tcp is assumed.

 ```
 # Map container tcp port 8080 to local port 80